turnede0/pdlmaterial/introduction/README.md

-## What is the event about?
+## What's up Docker? <small>(aka **WUD**)</small>
-Yes FPGA event, dun it sound cool?
-Learn the stuff in this website and you will be able to get all the skill to complete the event!
+Gets you notified when new versions of your Docker containers are available and lets you react the way you want.

 #### WUD is built on 3 concepts:

-> `WATCHERS` query your Docker hosts to get the containers to watch
+!> `WATCHERS` query your Docker hosts to get the containers to watch

-> `REGISTRIES` query the Docker registries to find available updates
+?> `REGISTRIES` query the Docker registries to find available updates

 > `TRIGGERS` perform actions when updates are available